anthonymendez/anthonymendez.github.io/_portfolio/MC_SC.md

 date: 2017-01-15
 ---

-Simple Coins is a Minecraft 1.11.2 Mod that intended to expand the trading experience between players and villagers.
+Simple Coins is a Minecraft 1.11.2 Mod made in Java, that expands the trading experience between players and villagers, Mod intends to cater to a more "authentic" economic experience, with a "Mint" block to create iron and gold coins.

 The mod would add two coins (Iron and Gold) that could only be created with the Mint Block.
 There would also be a Banker Villager where you could trade your coins for emeralds.

-I envisioned this mod as a way for player communities to be able trade more easily between each other.
-The only other currency, emerald, is cumbersome to get in-game.
-So players could use their current iron and gold stockpiles, to convert it into coins (and vice-versa) to create their own basic economies.

 ### Development